How to start a consulting business

 If you plan to expand your consulting practice and hire employees, you’ll need to purchase workers’ compensation insurance.

 Workers’ comp protects you and your employees if one of them experiences a work-related injury or illness by covering their medical costs and lost wages.
-Most states require workers’ comp coverage for any business with employees.
+Most states require workers’ comp coverage for businesses with employees, but it's also beneficial for sole proprietors.

 Although not technically insurance, many clients will require you to purchase fidelity bonds before they’ll hire your consulting firm.
 This product protects your client if one of your employees commits a crime against them, like theft, fraud, or forgery.

-Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
+Complete Insureon’s easy online application today to get insurance quotes from top-rated U.S. carriers.
 Once you find the right policy for your consulting business, you can begin coverage in less than 24 hours.